Need Help? Give us a call.

 If the reason a credit union short-term loan isn’t on the table for you is because of either a poor credit score or a lack of credit history, there’s absolutely no better place to start.
 Spending on a business credit card and paying on time will build (or rebuild) your credit history, proving to a lender down the line that a loan product is the next best step for you.

 Plus, there’s surprisingly a lot you can do with business credit cards!
 If you’re not looking for hundreds of thousands of dollars and you need financing fast, a lot is possible with the right business credit card.
 It’s just a question of finding your match, whether that’s a 0% introductory APR credit card or a secured credit card.
+Pro tip: American Express not only offers a large array of business credit cards, but also offers an American Express merchant financing product that could fit your short-term financing needs.

 Plus, you can complete the business credit card application right online.